 4.1 Identification of Single Nucleotide Polymorphism (SNP) in the Thyroid Stimulating Hormone Beta (TSHβ) mRNA

-Sequencing of the thyroid stimulating hormone beta (TSHβ) gene in 16 chickens produced a fragment consisting of 271 nucleotide bases.
+Sequencing of the thyroid stimulating hormone beta (TSHβ) gene in 16 broiler samples produced a fragment consisting of 271 nucleotide bases.
 Analysis of this sequence revealed four single nucleotide polymorphisms (SNPs) at positions 1, 2, 9 and 67.
 The first three SNPs were found at the 5’ untranslated region (5' UTR) of TSHβ while the fourth SNP is in the translated region of TSHβ.
 Transition mutation was observed at position 1 (T → C) and 2 (C → T), while transversion occurred at position 9 (C → A) and 67 (C → A).
 The fourth SNP in the translated region of TSHβ did not alter the amino acid sequence, indicating it is a synonymous mutation.

-Table 1: Detected SNPs in TSHβ gene fragment of Ross 308 and FUNAAB Alpha broiler chickens
+Table 1: Detected SNPs in TSHβ gene fragment of Ross 308 and FUNAAB Alpha broiler